vrtnis/void-builder/README.md

 - VSCodium comes with `.patch` files, including relevant ones to auto-updating, which are being applied when we build Void.

 - For a list of all the places Void edited in this repo, search "Void" and "voideditor".

+- We deleted some unused workflows (insider-* and stable-spearhead).